onqtam/ucm/README.md

 ```

 In the above example if a.cpp ends up after b.cpp in the same unity file the result of main() will be 84 instead of 42.
 But this has a very small chance of happening.
-- For static libs all .obj files will end up in one big .obj file and more link dependencies might be dragged to users of the static library.